allaboutapps/next-starter/README.md

 - run `yarn && yarn dev` to install packages and start the dev server
 - You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## What's included?
+- We strive to support Visual Studio Code as much as possible.
+- Automatically installs compatible versions of popular libraries within our organization.
+- Support for compile-time safe i18n through customized typings and utils in the projects.
+- Sample Login-Page in the frontend code.
+- Docker setup

 ## Builds
 - Builds are configured as `standalone` in next.config.mjs.
 SPA style builds (aka `output: "export"`) are not practical, since dynamic routes without `generateStaticParams()` are not supported (see https://nextjs.org/docs/app/building-your-application/deploying/static-exports#unsupported-features).
 This limitation would not allow any detail sites like `product/[productId]` because those cannot be generated statically.
 - Local production builds can be tested using `yarn build:local` and `yarn start:local`
 - Support for aaa build pipeline using woodpecker CI is provided in .drone.yml
 - Dockerfile ist provided and can be tested locally using `yarn docker:build` and `yarn docker:run`.
 The app is then reachable under [http://localhost:3000](http://localhost:3000)

 ## Env vars
 - We don't use `NEXT_PUBLIC_` env vars on client side, because those are baked at build time.
 Since we only want to build a single